microsoft/vcpkg-docs/vcpkg/users/platforms/android.md

 ---
-title: Android Support in vcpkg
+title: Android support in vcpkg
-description: How to target Android devices using C++ with vcpkg ms.date: 01/10/2024 ms.topic: concept-article
+description: How to target Android devices using C++ with vcpkg ms.date: 07/11/2024 ms.topic: concept-article
 ---
 # Android

 The triplets x64-android, arm-neon-android, and arm64-android are tested by vcpkg's curated registry continuous integration.

-## Android Build Requirements
+## Android build requirements

 1. Download the [Android NDK](https://developer.android.com/ndk/downloads/)